lf20849/Titanic-Survivor-AI/README.md

         Cabin E is mostly first class(83%) and partly second class(10%) and a small amout is third class(7%) Cabin F is mostly second class(62%) and partly thrid class(38%) Cabin G is all thrid class
-        Cabin T has only one person and is in first class
+        Cabin T has only one person and they are in first class

 -- With cabin T is it most like cabin a and therefore we put then togeter.